stolostron/rhacm-docs/governance/policy_example.md

   namespace: mcm
 spec:
   remediationAction: "enforce" # enforce or inform
-  disabled: "false" # or true
+  disabled: false # or true
   complianceType: "musthave" # used as default, when missing in a particular sub-template
   namespaces:
     include: ["default"]